 Between 22 and 28 May 2022, ministers of health convened in Geneva, Switzerland for the annual meeting to agree priority actions for global health for the year ahead.
 This year's World Health Assembly (WHA) was held under the theme “Health for peace: peace for health”, with a focus on strengthening preparedness for and response to health emergencies.

 The COVID-19 pandemic – along with other recent and ongoing health emergencies including Ebola and cholera and the growing threat of antibiotic-resistant ‘super-bugs’ – has highlighted the vital importance of hygiene, alongside water and sanitation, in preventing and controlling outbreaks, and its vital role in the delivery of safe, quality healthcare.

-Hygiene is essential for people to protect themselves from COVID-19 and other infectious diseases, for communities, health workers and their patients.
-It is a ‘best buy’ - fundamental for public health, quality healthcare and protection from future pandemics.
-Yet billions of people and health workers are unable to wash their hands with soap and clean water.
-Without hygiene, healthcare is unsafe, and lives are lost.
+Hygiene is essential for people to protect themselves from COVID-19 and other infectious diseases – for communities, and for health workers and their patients.
+It is a ‘best buy’, fundamental for public health, quality healthcare and protection from future pandemics.
+Yet billions of patients and health workers are unable to wash their hands with soap and clean water in healthcare facilities.
+Without hygiene, healthcare is unsafe and lives are lost.
 This must change now.

-- 1.8 billion people are at higher risk of COVID-19 and other infectious diseases because they use or work in a healthcare facility which lacks basic water services
+- 1.8 billion people are at higher risk of contracting infectious diseases such as COVID-19 because they use or work in a healthcare facility that lacks basic water services

 - One in three healthcare facilities do not have readily available access to handwashing facilities